Rio Grande class K-37: History

 The locos worked out of Salida, Colorado to Gunnison, Colorado and up the Crested Butte Branch as well as the Monarch Branch.
 The locos also worked out of Alamosa, Colorado to Antonito over Cumbres Pass to Chama and on to Durango and the Farmington branch.
-Like the K-36s the locos were not permitted West of Gunnison or on the Silverton branch.
-However, the Silverton branch has since been upgraded to handle K-36s and K-37s.
+Like the K-36s the locos were not permitted west of Gunnison or on the Silverton branch.
+However, the Durango & Silverton has since been upgraded to handle K-36s and K-37s.
 Three of the K-37s, Nos.
 491, 493 and 499, were equipped with steam heat and signal lines so they could haul passenger trains like the San Juan Express and Shavano.

 Of the eight preserved K-37s, locomotive #497 has operated on both the Durango and Silverton Narrow Gauge Railroad (D&SNG) in Durango, Colorado from 1984 to 1991 and on the Cumbres and Toltec Scenic Railroad (C&TSRR) in Chama, New Mexico from 1992 to 2002.
 In late 2002, #497 was taken out of service, and as of 2021, it currently sits inside the Chama roundhouse awaiting a future overhaul.

 The D&RGW operated #491 from 1928 to 1963, but in 1947 it added thermic siphons to improve efficiency by increasing heating surface area in the firebox.
 It was a test case applying these boiler improvements, which were common on standard-gauge locomotives, to a narrow-gauge locomotive.
 After sitting in a static display for decades, in August 2014, locomotive #491 was restored to operating condition at the Colorado Railroad Museum and operated for the first time in public on Saturday, September 13, 2014 at the annual Thomas the Tank Engine event.
 A ticketed "roll out" was hosted on August 29, 2014.